-If you have purchased a Garmin MapSource CD-ROM mapping program, you may want to transfer detailed data before beginning use to provide your unit with maximum Find features.
-The Rino 110 accepts up to 1 MB of map data from the MapSource Points of Interest.
+If you have purchased a Garmin MapSource CD-ROM mapping program you may want to transfer detailed map data before beginning use, to provide your unit with maximum Find features and mapping capability.
+The Rino 130 accepts up to 24 MB of map data from most MapSource products.
 It is not possible to transfer 3rd party maps into Garmin products.